kcybulski/prosody-modules/mod_http_upload_external/README.markdown

 It is probable that a future v3 will be specified that allows carrying information about the uploader identity, allowing the implementation of per-user quotas and limits.

 Implementations may implement one or more versions of the protocol simultaneously.
 The XMPP server generates the URLs and ultimately selects which version will be used.

+XMPP servers MUST only generate URLs with **one** of the versions listed here.
+However in case multiple parameters are present, upload services MUST **only** use the token from the highest parameter version that they support.

 #### Version 1 (v)